iansampson/dissertation/Backlog.md

 ### Must

 ### Should

-### Could
-- [ ] Slightly extend acknowledgement to mom and Andreas.
+- [ ] Fix errors in John’s notes.
 - [ ] Add page number for Bellos on 145.
 - [ ] Add page number for James quote on 28.
 - [ ] Add title for Calvino quote in footnote 29.
+- [ ] Add citation of Swift Standard Library
+- [ ] Fix Pages bookstore citation on 169.

+### Could
+- [ ] Tweak block quote indentation
+- [ ] Remove empty space at the top of some pages (e.g. 107)

+- [ ] Slightly extend acknowledgement to mom and Andreas.

 - [ ] Add books mentioned in Dickinson footnote to bibliography
-- [ ] Remove empty space at the top of some pages (e.g. 107)
-- [ ] Add citation of Swift Standard Library
 - [ ] Add footnote on Agamben and Calvino
-- [ ] Tweak block quote indentation
-- [ ] Fix Pages bookstore citation on 169.
 - [ ] Make sure every article in bibliography has an URL or DOI.
 - [ ] (e.g. Add URL for Scott Pound article)